 Conduct of Fieldwork

-Audit fieldwork consists of interviews with responsible employees, observation of Procedures, examination of documentation, and other audit or analytical Procedures considered necessary in the circumstances.
-Audit observations and tentative findings and recommendations will normally be discussed with responsible employees of the audited department throughout the course of fieldwork.
+Audit fieldwork consists of interviews with responsible employees, observation of Procedures, examination of documentation, and other audit or analytical procedures considered necessary in the circumstances.
+Audit observations and tentative findings and recommendations will normally be discussed with responsible employees of the audited department during the audit.

 Closing Conference

-A closing conference will be held in which a preliminary draft of the audit report will be reviewed, any differences of fact or interpretation discussed, and any appropriate corrections or revisions made.
+A closing conference will ordinarily be held in which a preliminary draft of the audit report will be reviewed, any differences of fact or interpretation discussed, and any appropriate corrections or revisions made.

 Response to Final Audit Report

-Within a reasonable time following the audit, normally not to exceed two weeks, the head of the audited department shall deliver a written response to the manager of Internal Audit.
+Within a reasonable time following the audit, normally not to exceed two weeks, the head of the audited department shall deliver a written response to the Chief Audit Executive.

 The response should indicate with respect to each finding and recommendation: